myoupub/myou/prose/m/terms.md

 * Privacy:  Yes, we log your interactions with our site, including through the use of cookies and third-party services.
 This information will never be sold to or shared with other entities.
+* Email Address:  When you give us your email address, we will use it only to contact you.
+We do not disclose it to other users, will never share it with or sell it to other organizations, and won't ask for access to your contact list.
 * Copyright:  Your submissions are yours, and you retain all rights in them.
 By submitting, you grant us a license to show them to others, and promise that you have the right to give us this license.
 * Security:
-    * We do not store user's financial or other personally identifiable information ([PII](https://en.wikipedia.org/wiki/Personally_identifiable_information)) within *myou*.
+    * We do not store your financial or other personally identifiable information ([PII](https://en.wikipedia.org/wiki/Personally_identifiable_information)) within *myou*.
 We pass information to a